jakstein/KenshiMarketPrices/README.md

 *   Converts the extracted and translated data into a CSV format.
 *   Filters data to remove potential false positives and outliers.
 *   Attempts to automatically locate Kenshi installation and save location for necessary game files.
+*   Allows direct editing of extracted item markups and applies them back to the save file (either a local copy or the original).

 ## Workflow